-Pessimistic locking isn't directly supported in JPA but are provided as a vendor extension.
+Pessimistic locking isn't the default behaviour with JPA but can be configured.
 It is suitable for short lived operations where no user interaction is taking place and so it is possible to block access to datastore entities for the duration of the transaction.
-You would select pessimistic locking by adding the persistence property datanucleus.Optimistic as false.
+Such locking is best employed on specific objects, rather as a global process applying to all retrieved objects.